Skip to content

 Wills and Trusts

-If you don’t have a Will State law determines what happens to what you had.
+If you don’t have a Will and Trust State law determines what happens to what you had.
 This process is called “Intestate Administration.”
 The State has a plan written that says who gets what, when, how, and how much!
 The Judge controls most of “Intestate Administration” following state law.
 If you only have a Last Will and Testament your family faces the ordeal of Probate.
 Probate is much like “Intestate Administration” except you leave a list of who gets what, when, how, and how much.
 You also use your Last Will to nominate who will raise minor children or care for disabled children.
 Here are the basics of what happens without a Will in Arkansas Probate Court:

 • Your spouse gets 1/3rd of everything other than real estate